ibm-cloud-docs/pattern-db2-sap-vpc/deploy.md

 ### Installing the Pacemaker software in the IBM Db2 cluster
 {: #deploy-db2-pm-install}

-IBM Db2 provides its own Pacemaker cluster software package that is intended for use with Db2.
-This must be used instead of the Pacemaker software that is provided by the Linux distribution.
+{{site.data.keyword.IBM_notm}} Db2 provides its own Pacemaker cluster software package that is intended for use with Db2.
+This must be used instead of the Pacemaker software that is provided by the Linux distribution. {: important}

 The following links describe the installation of the IBM Db2 Pacemaker software:

 * [Installing the Pacemaker cluster software stack](https://www.ibm.com/docs/en/db2/12.1?topic=manager-installing-pacemaker-cluster){: external}
 * [Installing Pacemaker with IBM Db2 SAP Help Portal](https://help.sap.com/docs/DB6/e3eefec5d20740f4872652a475457348/f725ea789c4043e5bee3d0fafd07bc9e.html){: external}